Insolvency rejected due to lack of assets

 https://dejure.org/gesetze/InsO/26.html

-The public prosecutor's office is investigating whether this is a case of delaying insolvency proceedings.
+The public prosecutor’s office is investigating whether this constitutes insolvency delay.

-According to Section 15a Paragraph 1 of the Insolvency Code, companies and the like must file for insolvency no later than three weeks after they become insolvent or over-indebted.
+According to Section 15a Paragraph 1 InsO Companies and the like must file for insolvency no later than three weeks after they become insolvent or over-indebted.

-• The managing director faces a prison sentence if he delays filing for insolvency and intentionally fails to file for insolvency or files too late.
-The so-called delay in filing for insolvency occurs when the company fails to file and is a criminal offence punishable by a maximum prison sentence of three years or, alternatively, a fine.
+- A managing director who delays filing for insolvency and intentionally fails to file for insolvency or files too late faces a prison sentence.
+Failure to file for insolvency is considered a criminal offense punishable by a maximum prison sentence of three years or, alternatively, a fine.

-• Prison sentences are likely only to be threatened if others have suffered harm as a result of delaying the filing of insolvency proceedings.
+- Prison sentences are likely only imposed if others have suffered harm as a result of delaying insolvency .
+However, this depends on the perpetrator's history and the individual judicial decision.

-• Precisely because experience shows that many companies are guilty of delaying insolvency (either knowingly or unknowingly), the public prosecutor's office investigates the matter.
-This always happens as soon as insolvency proceedings are rejected due to insufficient assets.
+- Precisely because experience shows that many companies are guilty of (consciously or unconsciously) delaying insolvency , the public prosecutor's office investigates the case whenever insolvency proceedings are rejected due to insufficient assets.

-• If the public prosecutor's office detects a delay in filing for insolvency, the actions and decisions of the management will be closely examined.
+- If the public prosecutor's office identifies a delay in filing for insolvency , it will closely examine the actions and decisions of the management .
 In particular, it will examine whether the management was aware of the company's insolvency and yet failed to file for insolvency in a timely manner.

-• If evidence of insolvency delay is found, the legal steps mentioned above could be initiated against those responsible.
+- If evidence of insolvency delay is found , the aforementioned legal measures could be taken against those responsible .

 What are the legal steps for a company if the application is rejected due to lack of assets?